- Competitive exchange rates

 Up to $50,000 once you’re verified

 |WorldRemit||$1||$9,000 every 24 hours|

 $9,999 every 180 days

 With most international money transfer providers, you’re limited to a specific amount per transaction.
 But you’ll find providers that limit how much you can send in a variety of ways.

-Your bank or money transfer company could impose a limit on the total amount you can transfer each day.
+A limit on the total amount you can transfer each day.

 In some circumstances, a provider will limit the amount of money you can transfer to any one person or account.

 Providers may also limit how much you can send by the transfer method you select.
 For example, if an online transfer is limited to $5,000, you might be able to send a larger amount by visiting the nearest branch to place the transfer in person.

 By comparing transfer limits along with a range of other features, you can find an international money transfer provider that offers an affordable and convenient way to meet your specific needs when sending money overseas.